 - Note the legal description of the property and make sure all the records match.

 - Make sure the legal description of the survey also matches the records you find.

 Kelly did everything right by hiring a real estate attorney, working with a realtor, and purchasing a homeowner’s title insurance policy.
 This story should not dissuade any homebuyer from doing the same.

-After two years, she reached a settlement with the company who sold her the property, and the county tax assessor also helped by consolidating the properties and reducing the amount owed.
+After two years, she settled with the company that sold her the property.
+The county tax assessor also helped by consolidating the properties and reducing the amount owed.
 This was a happy ending for her and her family, but not every story ends so well for homebuyers entangled in a real estate mess.

 This trend of PIN slamming only seems to have affected about 17 families in the Markham and Robbins neighborhoods in Cook County, Illinois.
 Despite the unlikelihood of this specific issue affecting the average homebuyer’s experience, it’s a cautionary lesson on real estate due diligence to pass along to others.